How to Build a Balanced Plate at Every Meal

 Fill half with vegetables

-Half of your plate should be occupied by vegetables, cooked or raw.
+Half of your plate should be filled with vegetables, cooked or raw.
 Broccoli, spinach, carrots, salad, peppers, zucchini...
 Vary the colors to diversify nutrients.
-Vegetables provide fiber, vitamins, and volume for very few calories — it's the key to feeling full without overdoing it.
+Vegetables provide fiber, vitamins, and volume for very few calories—the key to feeling full without overdoing it.

 Add a quarter of protein

-One quarter of your plate for protein: meat, fish, eggs, tofu, legumes, or cheese.
-The ideal portion is roughly the size and thickness of your palm (excluding fingers).
+A quarter of your plate for protein: meat, fish, eggs, tofu, legumes, or cheese.
+The ideal portion is about the size and thickness of your palm (without the fingers).
 For a woman, that's about 100-120g; for a man, 130-170g of cooked protein.

 The final quarter goes to starches: brown rice, whole-wheat pasta, sweet potato, quinoa, bulgur, or whole-grain bread.
-Opt for whole versions that release energy slowly and keep you full longer than refined starches.
+Prioritize whole-grain versions that release energy slowly and keep you full longer than refined starches.

 Include a source of healthy fats